-On December 19, 2013, President Obama nominated Gregg J. Costa to the United States Court of Appeals for the Fifth Circuit.
-When confirmed, he will serve in the seat vacated by Judge Fortunato Benavides, who took senior status on February 3, 2012.
-Judge Costa currently serves as United States District Judge in the Southern District of Texas.
-Following his nomination, President Obama observed that Judge Costa has “displayed exceptional dedication to public service throughout [his] career,” and that he will be a “judicious and esteemed addition to the . . .
-Fifth Circuit.”1
+On May 20, 2014, the Senate voted 97-0 to confirm Gregg J. Costa to a seat on the United States Court of Appeals for the Fifth Circuit.
+Previously, Costa served as a United States District Judge in the Southern District of Texas.
+Following his nomination to the circuit court, President Obama observed that Judge Costa had “displayed exceptional dedication to public service throughout [his] career,” and that he will be a “judicious and esteemed addition to the . . .
+Fifth Circuit.”

 After law school, Judge Costa clerked for Judge A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit.
 He spent the following year as a Bristow Fellow in the Office of the U.S. Solicitor General, and then clerked for Chief Justice William Rehnquist on the U.S. Supreme Court.
 From 2002 to 2005, Judge Costa was a civil litigation associate at Weil, Gotshal & Manges in Houston, Texas.
 In 2005, he left private practice and joined the U.S. Attorney’s Office for the Southern District of Texas.
 Judge Costa served there as a prosecutor in the Major Offenders and Major Fraud sections until President Obama appointed him to the federal bench in 2012.